Get inspired!

 Integrates water features reflecting the natural environment of the Baltic region.

-The Baltic Way Memorial is an architectural project located in Riga, Latvia, commemorating the historical event when approximately two million people formed a human chain in 1989 to advocate for the independence of the Baltic States.
-This project not only memorializes a pivotal moment in history but also serves as a space for education and reflection on peaceful movements.
-The design is organized around a linear "Line of Unity Gallery," symbolizing the collective aspirations of the Baltic peoples.
+The Baltic Way Memorial, situated in Riga, Latvia, commemorates a significant historical event in which approximately two million individuals formed a human chain spanning 600 kilometers to advocate for the independence of the Baltic States: Estonia, Latvia, and Lithuania.
+This site serves not only as a memorial but also as an interactive platform for education and reflection on the principles of peaceful protest and non-violent resistance.

 Noticed a mistake?